GrzegorzL-lab/GrzegorzL/README.md

 ## Introduction

-Computers have captured my heart ever since my dad brought home an Amiga when I was a kid.
-About three years ago, I decided to switch career paths and break into the IT field professionally.
-I’m a relatively new cybersec enthusiast, dedicated to solving complex problems and experimenting with breaking things in virtual machines.
+Computers have fascinated me ever since my dad brought home an Amiga when I was a kid.
+At 30, I decided to change career paths and pursue a professional role in IT.
+As a relatively new cybersecurity enthusiast, I am passionate about solving complex problems and experimenting with breaking things in virtual machines.

 ## Objective